 A run object MAY contain a property named baselineId whose value is a string which SHALL match the id property (§3.11.2) of some previous run.

-If the baselineId property is present, the result.baselineState property (§3.18.16) of every result object (§3.18) in the current run SHALL be computed with respect to the run specified by baselineId.
+If the baselineId property is present, the result.baselineState property (§3.18.16) of every result object (§3.18) in the containing run object SHALL be computed with respect to the run specified by baselineId.

 If the baselineId property is absent, and any result object has a value for its baselineState property, there needs to be out of band information available to determine the run with respect to which result.baselineState was computed.